liao961120/intra/main.md

 we are in a better position to deal with harder questions.
-For instance, we can try to improve the measurement by asking how the measured scores change over time, theorizing potential processes influencing the measurement, and considering the potential of combining multiple measures to help deal with the imperfect and noisy nature of psychological measurements.
+For instance, we can try to improve the measurement by asking how the measured scores change over time, theorizing potential processes influencing the measurement, and considering the potential of pooling information from multiple measures to address the imperfect and noisy nature of psychological measurements.
 These attempts may not only lead to improvements in measurement.
 Indeed, measurement is *part of* the theory and should be refined hand in hand with the advancement of knowledge [@bringmann2016].

 In practice, the above attempts may all fail.
-After all, it is likely that at least some rapid-changing phenomena do not leave reliable traces in passive measures that could be monitored continuously.
+After all, it is likely that at least some rapid-changing phenomena do not leave reliable traces in passive physiological measures that could be monitored continuously.
 Given this difficult situation, it may be better to let go of the fixation on "quantitative" analysis.
 Indeed, in clinical practice, qualitative judgments inform treatment planning much more